 2. Who are we?

-The PCC of St Luke’s with St Mark’s, Winchester is the data controller (contact details below).
+The PCC of St Lukes with St Marks, Winchester is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 3. How do we process (use) your personal data?

-The PCC of St Luke’s with St Mark’s, Winchester complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+The PCC of St Lukes with St Marks, Winchester complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 We use your personal data for the following purposes: -